Torreya taxifolia: Type species of genus Torreya

-Torreya taxifolia is the type species of the genus Torreya, owing to the timing of its entering herbaria used in western science.
+Torreya taxifolia is the type species of the genus Torreya, owing to the timing of its entering herbaria used in Western science.
 The genus has far greater representation in east Asia and also in the mountains of California (Torreya californica) than in its relictual range in Florida.

 Family level classification has been controversial, but with genetic analysis it is generally placed in the yew family, Taxaceae.
 Its closest relative within the yew family is genus Amentotaxus.

-Genus Cephalotaxus also used to be considered a close relative, but it is now classified within an entirely different family, Cupressaceae.
+The genus Cephalotaxus also used to be considered a close relative, but it is now classified within an entirely different family, Cupressaceae.

-Vegetative structure among Torreya species is very similar, as seen in the image above.
+Vegetative structure among Torreya species is very similar, as seen in the image here comparing four branchlets.
 All samples were taken and photographed onsite at Cox Arboretum in Georgia (US).
 All were young saplings growing in similar light and soil conditions.
 Florida yew, Taxus floridana, is easily distinguished from Florida torreya by touch: while both genera have pointed leaf tips, the yew tip is soft while torreya is so hardened it easily punctures skin.